Swim through culture, history, and nightlife along the Turquoise coast of Turkey and nearby Greek Islands on a personalized blue cruise

 Parikia and Naoussa are the most popular beaches so go here if you enjoy people watching while drinking cold beer.

-This story was written by Amy Hume for Alaturka Cruises.
+Amy Hume wrote this story for Alaturka Cruises.